 I know it's hard, but create time to exercise, even if you're just doing chair exercises when you get a spare minute.

 And eat well, too.
-After an exhausting, emotionally-shattering day, all I want to do is sink into the sofa and eat comfort food.
+After an exhausting, stressful, and emotionally-shattering day, all I want to do is sink into the sofa and eat comfort food.
 I certainly don't want to spend time preparing a healthy and filling snack when I'm starving and feeling burned out.

 It was time I faced the facts.
 If you eat well, your body performs better, you have more energy, and you're more alert.